 6. Understand Your Partner’s Motivations

 "Surprisingly enough, the difference between fighting and working it out usually is to understand the details of what your partner feels about the issue," Tina B. Tessina, PhD, LMFT, tells Bustle.
-This could be based in various issues — it could be a financial problem, a timing problem, a fear problem, a disruption problem, a scarcity problem, a family problem.
+This could be based in various issues — it could be a financial problem, a timing problem, a disruption problem, a scarcity problem, or a family problem.
 For example, if it’s a scarcity issue, your partner might think to themselves, “I’m afraid that, when we have children, you'll give all your time and attention to them, and have none for me,” Tessina says.
 Or if it’s a family issue, they might be thinking, “As long as we have to live so far from my family, I don’t think I have enough support to be a parent,” or, "My own childhood was so difficult, I’m doubtful that I can give my children the support they need.
 I’m afraid I'll be inadequate as a parent."

 "Each of these problems has solutions — as long as you clearly understand what’s in the way,” Tessina says.
 “The key to working out agreements about having children is to understand each other.
 Instead of reacting to each other, seek to understand your partner’s point of view, and to express your own feelings and thoughts.”
 Of course, their concerns might not be as easily addressed as these, but any conversation goes smoother when the other party feels heard.